Accessibility statement for studiosity.com

 Non-compliance with the accessibility regulations

 Status messages on several pages are not read aloud by screen readers when they appear, so people using screen readers may not be aware of status updates.
 This fails WCAG 2.1 success criterion 4.1.3 (status messages).
-We plan to make sure screen readers read out all status messages during the second quarter of 2021.
+We plan to make sure screen readers read out all status messages during the third quarter of 2021.

 Some popup messages cannot be controlled with the keyboard, so users without a pointer or touch device may have trouble reading popup messages or the content behind them.
 This fails WCAG 2.1 success criterion 1.4.13 (content on hover or focus).
-We plan to make all remaining popups operable with the keyboard during the second quarter of 2021.
+We plan to make all remaining popups operable with the keyboard during the third quarter of 2021.

 On a few of the online classroom and submission pages, text is clipped or overlapping on narrow screens, so users with narrow screens may have trouble reading all the text.
 This fails WCAG 2.1 success criterion 1.4.12 (text spacing).
-We plan to prevent text on the online classroom and submission pages from overlapping and clipping during the second quarter of 2021.
+We plan to prevent text on the online classroom and submission pages from overlapping and clipping during the third quarter of 2021.

 The video on the studiosity.com homepage lacks a text alternative, so people who can consume only text or only audio may be unable to get the full detail of what is happening in the video.
 This fails WCAG 2.1 success criterion 1.2.3 (audio description or media alternative (prerecorded)).
-We plan to add a text alternative of the video in the second quarter of 2021.
+We plan to add a text alternative of the video in the third quarter of 2021.